dssushruth2000/BrickSmasher-Movie-Rental/README.md

 - **Movie**: Represents a movie with fields for title and in-stock quantity.
 - **Checkout**: Represents a rental transaction linking a user and a movie.

+## Contributing
+Contributions to the Elixir project are welcome.
+Please feel free to fork the repository and submit pull requests.